amontalenti/streams/index.rst

 - Works via shell-based components
 - Communicate over ``STDIN`` and ``STDOUT``

-Clean, UNIX-y: No Jython or Py4J shenanigans.
+Clean, UNIX-y.

+Can use CPython, PyPy; no need for Jython or Py4J.

 Kinda quirky, but also relatively simple to implement.